Arsenal beat Sporting with late Havertz goal in Champions League quarters

 - list 4 of 4Taiwan’s gender row boxer Lin takes bronze medal at Asian championships

-Once again, the Gunners were below their best but they emerged with the win thanks to Sporting’s lack of cutting edge and Havertz’s clinical finish in stoppage-time.
+Once again, the Gunners were below their best, but they emerged with the win thanks to Sporting’s lack of cutting edge and Havertz’s clinical finish in stoppage time.

-Arsenal will be firm favourites to advance to the semi-finals in the second leg in north London on April 15, but they will have to improve significantly to win the tournament for the first time.
+Arsenal will be the firm favourites to advance to the semifinals in the second leg in north London on April 15, but they will have to improve significantly to win the tournament for the first time.

 Those agonising losses to City and second-tier Southampton marked the first time that Arsenal had been beaten in successive matches this term, with the embarrassing FA Cup defeat just the Gunners’ fifth of the season.

-The after-shocks were still being felt as Arsenal struggled to find any momentum in Lisbon, but not for the first time this season they found a way to win ugly.
+The after-shocks were still being felt as Arsenal struggled to find any momentum in Lisbon, but not for the first time this season, they found a way to win ugly.

-Aiming to finally banish accusations that they are English football’s nearly men by winning their first major trophy since the 2020 FA Cup, Arsenal have faced pointed questions about their perceived lack of mental strength.
+Aiming to finally banish accusations that they are English football’s nearly-men by winning their first major trophy since the 2020 FA Cup, Arsenal have faced pointed questions about their perceived lack of mental strength.

 Grinding out the win in Lisbon was a suitable riposte to the critics.

-Insisting his players were “hungrier than ever”, Arteta had urged Arsenal to use the “pain” of their recent defeats as motivation and they rose to the challenge.
+Insisting his players were “hungrier than ever”, Arteta had urged Arsenal to use the “pain” of their recent defeats as motivation, and they rose to the challenge.

 Sitting nine points clear of second-placed Manchester City, the Premier League leaders are also on course for their first title in 22 years.